senko/dj-skeletor/README.md

 there, you'll be given Sentry DSN which you need to put into settings/base.py to activate Sentry logging.

+### Test code coverage

+DJ Skeletor comes with support for nose test runner and code coverage reporting through coverage.py.

+To run a normal test without code coverage report, run `make test`.

+To run a test with a coverage report, run `make coverage`.
+The report is generated in HTML format in the `cover/` subdirectory, and in the Cobertura format in `coverage.xml` file (useful for integrating with Continuous Integration systems, such as Jenkins).
+The test run also produces `nosetests.xml` file in the standard JUnit format, also useful for integration with Jenkins or other CI systems.

 ### Fabric

 A fabfile is provided with common tasks for rsyncing local directory to